The English Mechanic and World of Science: Motoring

 In the May 1899 issue there was an article by T Hyler-White (1871–1920) on a motor tricycle that could be powered by a 1.75 hp De Dion-Bouton.
 Following this and starting in January 1900 there appeared a series of 56 further articles entitled "A small car and how to build it", containing the plans for what was probably the UK's first kit car.
 The design was based on the Benz Velo, and it was suggested that a Benz engine should be used and to keep down costs various secondhand parts should be used, although some new castings were made available with a machining service if required.

 Further series of articles appeared with more designs including in 1901 a steam car, in 1902 a steam-3 wheeler, in 1904 a 5 hp twin-cylinder car, in 1909 a single-cylinder engined runabout and finally in 1913 a cyclecar.

 It is not known how many cars were built following the plans but at least four survive.
 They are collectively known today as "English Mechanics" but it is probable that a variety of names was used at the time.

+Issues

+Several issues of The English Mechanic and World of Science are in the Internet Archive: